MattithyahuData/P12-Sentiment-Analysis/README.md

 <img src="images/sentiment_distrib.png" />

 <a name="FeatEng"></a>

 ## [Feature Engineering](Code/P7_Code.ipynb)
-neattext libray was used to clean text.
+neattext library was used to clean text.
 I also split the data into train and tests sets with a test size of 20%.
 ```python
 # Viewing cleaning potential of nfx
 dir(nfx)